MEDIUM PEEL : FOR BEAUTIFUL SKIN

 How a medium peel session works

-Course of the medium laser peel session
+How a medium laser peel session works

 Precautions before a medium peel